eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 $$\mu_i = X_i^T \beta $$

-There is a link function in there, it's called the identity link function because it doesn't change
+There is a link function in there, it's called the identity link function because it doesn't change $$\mu_i$$.
+Remember, we don't need to change $$\mu_i$$ because the supported domain for the mean are all real numbers.

+Every single

 So what can we do?
 Let's check back to the distributions we can use with GLM, the exponential family.
 The Bernoulli distribution seems like a perfect candidate because it takes a value of 1 or 0 with a certain probability.
 Let's try to write out our GLM mathematically using the notation we used at the end of section 2.